ublue-os/bazzite/README.md

     - Built in support for display overclocking.
 For example, add `GAMESCOPE_OVERRIDE_REFRESH_RATE=40,70` to `/etc/environment`.
     - Ability to use X11 on the desktop if desired by editing `/etc/default/desktop-wayland`.
     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>
-- Steam Deck hardware-specific services can be disabled by running `ujust disable-deck-services` in the terminal, useful for trying this image on other handhelds or for use on HTPCs.
+- Steam Deck hardware-specific services can be disabled by running `ujust disable-bios-updates` and `ujust disable-firmware-updates` in the terminal.
+These are automatically disabled on non-Deck hardware, and on Decks with DeckHD displays or 32GB RAM mods.
 - More information can be found [here](https://universal-blue.discourse.group/docs?topic=37) on the Bazzite Steam Deck images.

 > [!WARNING]